blaze33/way-of-life/README.md

-# The Game of Life
+# The Way of Life

 Conway's game of life implementation in javascript using a canvas element for rendering.